Donate

 Why Donate?

 Hello!
 My name is Meera Angelica Joshi and I am the Writer-Director of The Sale.
 This film captures a sliver of time just before the internet when Encyclopedia salespeople would knock on doors to share the gift of knowledge.
 As the daughter of one of those very salespeople, I am so excited to bring this period to life.
-In all my research for this project, I have yet to find images of a woman, let alone a woman of color doing this work.
-Much like the encyclopedias themselves, this film serves as a record for a story that could be lost to time.
+In all my research for this project, I have yet to find images or stories of women, let alone a South Asian woman doing this work.
+Much like the encyclopedias themselves, this film serves as a record of a true story that could be lost to time.

-Our story has been generously supported by Tasveer x Netflix.
-Because of the time period we are recreating, we have a funding gap of about $15,000 and are looking to close that gap with your help.
+Our story has been generously supported by Tasveer x Netflix and we are accepting donations so you too have a chance to be a part of this special and unique project!
 The money will be used to source authentic locations, props and wardrobe.
-We are also creating our very own Encyclopedias!
+We have also created our very own Encyclopedias - Encyclopedia Historica.

 We have an extremely talented passionate team and a guaranteed premiere at Oscar-Qualifying Tasveer Film Festival in October 2025.
 Come walk the red carpet with us!